pombredanne/python-git-orm/README.md

 article.updated_at
 ```

 ###HACKING:

-PEP 8[2] should be followed for every new code.
+[PEP 8](http://www.python.org/dev/peps/pep-0008/) should be followed for every
-An exception to this rule is when creating custom exceptions (no pun intended).
+new code.
+An exception to this rule is when creating custom exceptions (no pun
-The pass keyword should appear on the same line as the class keyword when no
+intended).
+The pass keyword should appear on the same line as the class
-methods are overwritten in the subclass.
-So multiple custom exceptions may be
+keyword when no methods are overwritten in the subclass.
+So multiple custom
-declared without wasting screen space.
+exceptions may be declared without wasting screen space.
 e.g.:

 ```python